FilipaGo/payup-landing-page/README.md

 </p>
 <br></br>

-The marketing landing page targets Milennials and its' main goals were presenting the product's features and converting new users into downloading the app.
+The marketing landing page targets Millennials and its' main goals were presenting the product's features and converting new users into downloading the app.

 👉 Check it out at https://filipago.github.io/payup-landing-page/